Workshops & Panels

 Iceland Writers Retreat Alumni Award

 We offer a special IWR Alumni Award granted based on merit and financial need.
 This program is open to all, and funded entirely by our great alumni.
+We will open the application process in about September.

 We will once again run a writing contest to win a spot at the Retreat (excluding flights).
 Sign up to our newsletter to stay up to date on the latest information on how to apply.